AlmaRahat/EHVI_Gauss-Hermite/ReadME.md

 An illustration on how to use the code is provided in the "notebooks/Illustration of running experiments.ipynb".
 You would need [Jupyter notebook](https://jupyter.org/) to run that.

 The data from the experiments ran for the paper is avaialble in the "data/experiments/" directory.
 For the meaning of the headers of that file, please refere to the illustrative notebook, in particular, the last paragraph where we introduced the keys to the labels.

+Any queries, suggestions, or comments should be directed to [Dr Alma Rahat](mailto:a.a.m.rahat@swansea.ac.uk).